bioSyntax/bioSyntax-site/install.md

 {: .language-bash}

 **Note**: Some of the installation script requires super-user commands at the moment.
 If you don't have permissions or don't like this; simply follow the Manual Installation instructions below, but some files will need to be placed in paths accessed via root as well.
+For Windows, the script runs best with the Git Bash terminal, which may be required to be run as an administrator.

 ## Forking bioSyntax for development